axkr/symja_android_library/symja_android_library/doc/functions/Adjugate.md

 ### Examples

-The sparse array can be converted to an adjacency matrix in `List` format with the `Normal` function:
+The 3 × 3 matrix example from Wikipedia:

 ```
 >> Adjugate({{-3,2,-5}, {-1,0,-2}, {3,-4,1}})